 Father’s Day Pledge PA

-Father’s Day Pledge PA is a statewide campaign.
+Father’s Day Pledge is a campaign inspired by work of Connect NYC.
 It began in 2014 as a partnership between FISA Foundation, The Heinz Endowments and Pennsylvania Coalition Against Domestic Violence and focused on raising awareness and inviting men to be part of prevention.

 That year, Grant Oliphant, president of The Heinz Endowments, authored an op-ed in the Pittsburgh Post-Gazette: Step Up Fathers: All Men Must Help Stop Violence Against Women.

 A full page ad ran in the Pittsburgh Post-Gazette that was signed by Mayor Bill Peduto, Pirates Manager Clint Hurdle, Governor Tom Corbett, and more than 40 local leaders.

 In 2015, a handful of pledge signing events took place across Pennsylvania, including the first Father’s Day Pledge Signing Ceremony at the Allegheny County Courthouse courtyard.